mensreversa/mount0/README.md

 > High-performance virtual filesystem for developers

-Mount0 is a powerful TypeScript library that enables you to mount remote resources (S3 buckets, FTP servers, SSH file systems, WebDAV, Samba shares, and more) as local filesystems using FUSE (Filesystem in Userspace).
+Mount0 is a powerful TypeScript library that enables you to mount remote resources (S3 buckets, FTP servers, SSH file systems, WebDAV, Samba shares, and more) as local filesystems using FUSE (Filesystem in Userspace) on macOS/Linux and WinFsp on Windows.
 Built with performance and developer experience in mind, mount0 bridges the gap between web services and traditional file access.

 ## Features

-- 🚀 **High Performance**: Native FUSE bindings with zero-copy streaming
+- 🚀 **High Performance**: Native FUSE/WinFsp bindings with zero-copy streaming
+- 🪟 **Cross-Platform**: Supports macOS, Linux, and Windows
 - 🔌 **Multiple Backends**: Support for S3, FTP, SSH, WebDAV, Samba, and custom providers
 - 💾 **Caching**: Built-in caching layer with configurable strategies
 - 🔄 **Parallel Operations**: Concurrent file operations for improved throughput